7 INSANELY Effective Strategies to Persuade People

 In addition, experiments by Dr Jerry Burger showed that we’re more likely to comply with a request by someone who shares a birthday or a first name.
 You can make yourself more likable by simply pointing out a similarity.
 It doesn’t necessarily need to be a date.

 Salespeople know this trick.
-Why do you think they often have a friend from your hometown or children the age as yours?
+Why do you think they often have a friend from your hometown or children the same age as yours?

 Arguing